rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

     `./android/app/build/outputs/apk/prod/release/app-prod-release.apk`.
 1. You can install this APK on your physical device through `adb install PATH.apk`.

+Note, to build dev versions of the app - you can use the following commands:

+1. `yarn config:[prod|test]` - this controls whether you're running against the prod/test api
+1. `cd android`
+1. `./gradlew assemble[DevProd|DevTest|Prod]Release`
+1. adb install as described above.

 ## Deploying JS updates via codepush

 Minor JS updates can be deployed to the app without having to go through the App Store